pobot/demo-light/apps/beacons/README.md

 The application is composed of :

-- a hardwware part, made of two scanning beacons built around AX12 Dynamixel servos (Robotis) and infra-red range finders.
+- a hardware part, made of two scanning beacons built around AX12 Dynamixel servos (Robotis) and infra-red range finders.